 While sleeping, people generally don’t smell smoke from a fire until it’s too late.
 A house fire can take hold in minutes and the smoke can cause unconsciousness in a short space of time.1

 Between 2004 and 2013, 35 children aged 0-17 years died in NSW due to fire/burns.2

-In NSW, 33%-50% of deaths from house fires could have been prevented if the homes had working smoke alarms and an escape plan.1
+According to Fire & Rescue NSW, 56% of fatal house fires in NSW between 2002 and 2014 were in homes where there was no working smoke alarm.
+These house fire deaths could have been prevented if the homes had working smoke alarms and an escape plan.1

-The law in NSW (The Building Legislation Amendment (Smoke Alarms) Act 2005 and the Environmental Planning and Assessment Amendment (Smoke Alarms) Regulation 2006), states that all residents must have at least one working smoke alarm installed on each level of their home.
-This includes owner occupied, rental properties, relocatable homes or any other residential building where people sleep.
-Smoke alarms must comply with the Australian Standard (AS3786), unless installed prior to 1 May 2006.
+In NSW, The Building Legislation Amendment (Smoke Alarms) Act 2005 and the Environmental Planning and Assessment Amendment (Smoke Alarms) Regulation 2006, require that all buildings where people sleep must have at least one working smoke alarm installed on each level.
+This includes owner occupied and rental properties, re-locatable homes (caravans and campervans) or any other residential building where people sleep.
+Smoke alarms must comply with the Australian Standard AS3786 – Smoke alarms using scattered light, transmitted light or ionization.

-Landlords are responsible for the supply and installation of smoke alarms in rented properties and tenants are responsible for the replacement of batteries in battery powered smoke alarms only.
+Landlords are responsible for the supply and installation of smoke alarms in rental properties however tenants are responsible for the replacement of batteries in battery powered smoke alarms.

 1 Fire and Rescue NSW http://www.fire.nsw.gov.au/

 2 NSW Child Death Review Team (2014) Annual Report 2013.
 Sydney: NSW Ombudsman.
 Accessed 24/02/2016 from: https://www.ombo.nsw.gov.au/__data/assets/pdf_file/0008/19628/CDRT-Annual-Report-2013.pdf